c-frame/aframe-extras/src/physics/README.md

 ## Body Shapes

 Components will attempt to find an appropriate CANNON.js shape to fit your model.
-Boxes, Planes, Cylinders, and Trimeshes are supported now.
-Trimeshes adapt to fit custom geometry (e.g. a .OBJ or .DAE file), but may not perform as well as primitive shapes.
-Additional shapes offered by CANNON.js (sphere, heightfield, ...) will be supported soon.
+Boxes, Planes, Cylinders, Spheres, and Trimeshes are supported.
+Trimeshes adapt to fit custom geometry (e.g. a `.OBJ` or `.DAE` file), but may not perform as well as primitive shapes.

 CANNON.js also offers support for "composing" shapes for complex objects, using multiple primitives.
 For example, a stool might be modeled as a cylinder-shaped seat, on four long cylindrical legs.
 This has the advantage of better performance over a Trimesh, but requires manual customization.
 Composed shapes are not currently supported by these components, although writing a `chair-body` component, extending `body`, would allow you to override the default shape.